 Biography

-Brenda is currently Alfred Deakin Professor and was most recently Executive Dean Arts and Education at Deakin University.
-The Faculty includes the Institute of Koorie Education, School of Communication and Creative Arts, School of Education, and the School of Humanities and Social Science, as well as the Alfred Deakin Institute and the Research for Educational Impact research centres.
+Brenda is currently Alfred Deakin Professor Emeritus and from 2011-2018 was Vice President and Executive Dean Arts and Education at Deakin University.
 Her previous roles include the Executive Dean Education and Arts and University Pro-Vice-Chancellor, Engagement, Equity and Indigenous at Edith Cowan University (2007-2011) where she was concurrently Associate Dean, International (2010) and Acting Head, Kurongkurl Katitjin (2008).
 Prior to working in Western Australia, Brenda was Director Access and Success, Victoria University (2006-2007), and Head, School of Education, Victoria University (2003-2006).

-Brenda is Chair of the Australian Fulbright Commission Distinguished Chairs Selection Committee and the Victorian Selection Committee, a Director of the Origin Foundation Board and a Graduate of the Australian Institute of Company Directors, a member of the Australian College of Educators and a member of several international peer review journal editorial committees.
-She was Chair of the ERA 2015 Review Evaluation Committee for Education and Human Society, is immediate past President of the Australian Council of Deans of Education and a Fulbright Senior Scholar.
+Brenda is works with the Australian Research Council on Excellence in Research Australia Evaluation and the Peter MacCallum Foundation research grants team.
+From 2012-2021, Brenda was Chair of the Victorian Selection Committee for Australian Fulbright Commission, and the 2019 Fulbright Distinguished Chairs Selection Committee, a Director of the Origin Foundation Board and a Graduate of the Australian Institute of Company Directors, and a member of several international peer review journal editorial committees.
+She was Chair of the ERA 2015 and 2018 Review Evaluation Committee for Education and Human Society, is a past President of the Australian Council of Deans of Education 2011-2014 and a Fulbright Senior Scholar 2008.

-Brenda is currently Alfred Deakin Profressor at Deakin University and until Sept 2018 eas Execuyive Dean, Faculty of Arts and Education, which includes the Institute of Koorie Education, School of Communication and Creative Arts, School of Education, and the School of Humanities and Social Science.
-Brenda is Chair of the Australian Fulbright Commission Victorian Selection Committee, a Director of the Origin Foundation Board and a Graduate of the Australian Institute of Company Directors, a member of the Australian College of Educators and a member of several international peer review journal editorial committees.
-She was Chair of the ERA 2015 Review Evaluation Committee for Education and Human Society, is immediate past President of the Australian Council of Deans of Education and a Fulbright Senior Scholar (2008).
+Brenda is currently Alfred Deakin Profressor Emeritus at Deakin University and from 2011-2018 was Vice President and Executive Dean, Faculty of Arts and Education at Deakin.
+Brenda's work is focussed on improving educational outcomes with young people and their communities.
+She works with TEQSA and the ARC ERA processes as well as Peter MacCallum Foundation research committee,.
+Brenda has recently been Chair of the Australian Fulbright Commission Victorian Selection Committee, a Director of the Origin Foundation Board, a Director of Girls from Oz, and a Graduate of the Australian Institute of Company Directors, and a member of several international peer review journal editorial committees.
+She was Chair of the ERA 2015 and 2018 Review Evaluation Committee for Education and Human Society, President of the Australian Council of Deans of Education 2011-2014 and a Fulbright Senior Scholar (2008).

 Publications